cdorrat/reduce-fsm/README.md

 All generated state machines are plain clojure functions and read events from clojure sequences.
 Events are dispatched with core.match and allow the use of all match features (guards, destructuring, regex matching, etc.)

+## Documentation and Source

+- This documentations is available at http://cdorrat.github.com/reduce-fsm/
+- The API documentation is available on github at http://cdorrat.github.com/reduce-fsm/api/index.html
+- The source is available on GitHub at https://github.com/cdorrat/reduce-fsm

 ## Usage
 The fastest way to use this library is with Leiningen or Cake.
 Add the following to your project.clj dependencies: